Excel-IT-AI/django-shop/README.md

-# Djanphone - ecommerce app
+# Django - ecommerce app
  Djanphone app created with Django and Bootstrap

 ## Table of content